-- AUPED 112 Structural Human Anatomy - · AUPED 160 Sociocultural Aspects of Sport and Physical Activity - · AUPED 215 Introduction to Human Physiology I - AUPED 314 Exercise Physiology - · AUPED 393 Tests and Measurements in Physical Education - · AUPED 462 Issues in Physical Education - AUPED 493 Introduction to Research in Physical Education - An additional \star 6 at the senior level in Physical Education. - Within the course selection above, no more than ★18 at the junior level in Physical Activity courses and Physical Education courses combined.
+- AUPED 112 Structural Human Anatomy - AUPED 160 Sociocultural Aspects of Sport and Physical Activity - AUPED 215 Introduction to Human Physiology I - AUPED 314 Exercise Physiology - AUPED 393 Tests and Measurements in Physical Education - AUPED 462 Issues in Physical Education - AUPED 493 Introduction to Research in Physical Education - ★9 in AUPAC (Physical Activity Courses).

-- AUPED 220 Human Growth and Development - · AUPED 232 Introduction to Biomechanics - · AUPED 251 Prevention and Care of Athletic Injuries - · AUPED 343 Training Methodologies and Athletic Performance
+- AUPED 216 Introduction to Human Physiology II - · AUPED 220 Human Growth and Development - · AUPED 232 Introduction to Biomechanics - · AUPED 251 Prevention and Care of Athletic Injuries - · AUPED 317 Exercise in Special Populations - · AUPED 343 Training Methodologies and Athletic Performance - · AUPED 344 Introduction to Human Nutrition

-- · AUPED 184 Introduction to Outdoor Education Snowshoeing - AUPED 262 Sport, Physical Activity, and the Body: Historical - Perspectives

-AUPED 290 Studies in Leadership Theory

-- AUPED 368 History of Sport in Canada

-- AUPED 369 The Modern Olympic Games
+- AUPED 184 Introduction to Outdoor Education Snowshoeing OR - AUPED 284 Introduction to Outdoor Education Canoeing - AUPED 262 Sport, Physical Activity, and the Body: Historical Perspectives - · AUPED 266 Women in Sport and Physical Activity - AUPED 290 Studies in Leadership Theory - AUPED 360 Hockey: Culture and Commerce - AUPED 368 History of Sport in Canada - AUPED 369 The Modern Olympic Games

-- AUPED 469 Sport and Canadian Popular Culture
+AUPED 469 - Sport and Canadian Popular Culture

+An additional ★ 6 at the senior level in Physical Education.
-1. Not all senior courses are offered every year.

-Although not required in the major, AUPED 216 is recommended for those Physical Education students who are seeking a BSc degree.
-AUPED 215 and AUPED 216 are recommended for other students who intend to complete a degree in Physical Therapy, Occupational Therapy, or an Advanced Certificate in Athletic Therapy.
+- 1. Not all senior courses are offered every year. - Although not required in the major, AUPED 216 is recommended for those Physical Education students who are seeking a BSc degree.
+AUPED 215 and AUPED 216 are recommended for other students who intend to complete a degree in Physical Therapy, Occupational Therapy, or an Advanced Certificate in Athletic Therapy. - No more than 18 junior credits in Physical Activity courses and Physical Education courses combined may be counted towards the Physical Education - Kinesiology and Sports Studies major.

-- AUPED 112 Structural Human Anatomy
+- · AUPED 112 Structural Human Anatomy

+- · AUPED 160 Sociocultural Aspects of Sport and Physical Activity

 - ★3 AUPAC 100-199.

-- · AUPED 160 Sociocultural Aspects of Sport and Physical Activity